 The information on this page explains how East Cambridgeshire District Council will use your personal information when you apply for work with us, during the recruitment process and subsequently if you become an employee.
 This includes how we collect, process and share it.
 It also describes how long information is kept and the circumstances in which we might disclose it to a third party.

 As part of every recruitment process, East Cambridgeshire District Council collects and processes personal data relating to job applicants.
 This will include:

-- Your name, address and contact details, including email address and telephone number, date of birth
+- Your name, address and contact details which may include email address, telephone number as well as date of birth.

 - Equality monitoring information, including information about your gender, ethnic origin, sexual orientation, age, health and religion or belief.